Acetylcholine Supplements: The Best Options for Brain Health in 2026

 This is one of the few acetylcholine supplement products that attempts a multi-ingredient approach.
 Natural Stacks' formula combines Alpha GPC with acetyl-L-carnitine (which provides acetyl groups for acetylcholine synthesis), thiamine (B1), pantethine, and white peony extract.

-Typical dose: 2 capsules per day Pros: Multi-pathway formula, transparent labeling, third-party tested Cons: Alpha GPC dose per serving is only 192mg (below the clinically studied range), still focused exclusively on the cholinergic system, capsule delivery means slower absorption
+Typical dose: 2 capsules per day Pros: Multi-pathway formula, transparent labeling, third-party tested Cons: Alpha GPC dose per serving is only 192 mg (below the 300-600 mg clinically studied range), still focused exclusively on the cholinergic system, capsule delivery means slower absorption, priced at roughly $30-35 for a 30-day supply

 5. Acetyl-L-Carnitine (ALCAR)